 “Consciousness uploading” refers to transplanting human consciousness into a machine, where it continues to live on.
-Our technical advisor Watanabe poses a set of concrete hypotheses and summarizes methods for verification and uploading in his book[1,2] (English version in preparation) and research articles[3,4], thereby bringing these technologies into the realm of possibility within the next two decades.
+Watanabe poses a set of concrete hypotheses and summarizes methods for verification and uploading in his book[1,2] (English version in preparation) and research articles[3,4], thereby bringing these technologies into the realm of possibility within the next two decades.

 Realizing consciousness uploading would present possibilities for fundamentally changing humanity.
 In particular, it opens up the ultimate option of arbitrary lifetime extension for those wishing to achieve immortality, or those wishing to live for longer than their biological body will allow.